weejay52/TCC3141-Project/README.md

 ## TCC3141-Project

-#Steps Taken to Implement the App
+#Steps taken to Implement the App
+agresive

+#Tools used to Implement the App

+#APIs used

+#Techniques used to implement version control